josephlewis/leastcostpath/README.md

       * Implemented geographical slant in create_slope_cs.
 See function documentation for more information.
 -   version 1.7.6
     * Fixed issue in PDI_Validation where SpatialPolygon was not created properly due to SpatialPoints not being seen as identical.
 Corrected by removing header name via base::unname.
+    * Fixed issue in PDI_Validation where SpatialPolygon has an Area of Zero and so is not a 'true' Polygon.
+In the case, PDI_validation returns a SpatialPolygon with data.frame containing an Area and PDI value of Zero.

 Authors
 -------